kenfusion/talks_ansible/presentation/content.md

         state: restarted
 ```
 ???
 These handlers will only run if they get a notify during the play.
 They will also only run once, and at the end of the play, even if multiple notifications are recieved.
 Here the handler restarts apache.
-It's only run if this configuration file task is ran.
+It's only run if this configruation file is changed.

 ---
 class: center,middle